 Always power up the piezo unit by connecting its power supply to the mains then switch ON using the front panel switch.
 Similarly, to power down the unit, turn the front panel switch OFF, then disconnect the power supply from the mains before disconnecting the piezo unit.

-To avoid overheating the unit, do not turn off the power until the fan has stopped.
-This can take several minutes if high frequency stage moves have been performed.
+To avoid overheating the unit, do not turn off the power until both fans have stopped.

 3.3.2 Rear Panel Connections

 Fig. 3.3 Rear Panel Connections